soberwp/models/README.md

 By default, Models will create a folder called `model-json/` within the active theme directory.

-If you'd like to specify a custom path you can use the following filter within your themes `functions.php` file;
+You can use a custom path using the filter below within your themes `functions.php` file;
 ```php

 add_filter('sober/models/path', function () {